Meet Our Multidisciplinary Heart Transplant Team

-- Dr. Rachel Harrison – Cardiothoracic Surgeon specializing in heart failure, short- and long-term support devices, and heart transplant.
-Dr. Harrison completed her undergraduate work at Vanderbilt University, medical school at the University of Arkansas for Medical Sciences, and surgical residency and fellowship at the University of Texas Southwestern and Parkland Hospital.
-She is board certified in Cardiothoracic Surgery and certified in Robotic Surgical System and Fundamentals of Laparoscopic Surgery.
+Dr. Harrison joined the Baptist transplant team in 2016 as a cardiothoracic surgeon specializing in heart failure, ischemic cardiac disease, vascular and structural heart disease, and advanced lead management.
+A Memphis native, she completed her undergraduate work at Vanderbilt University, medical school at the University of Arkansas for Medical Sciences, and surgical residency and fellowship at the University of Texas Southwestern and Parkland Hospital.
+Dr. Harrison is board certified in cardiothoracic surgery and certified in robotic surgery.

-Specialists in heart failure, advanced heart failure, and end-stage heart disease, our transplant cardiologists are also highly trained in device therapy and transplantation, including immunosuppression and long-term management of the transplant patient.
+Specialists in heart failure, advanced heart failure and end-stage heart disease, our transplant cardiologists are also highly trained in device therapy and transplantation, including immunosuppression and long-term management of the cardiac transplant patient.
 They lead the multidisciplinary care team.

 Transplant Physician Specialists

-Transplantation is a complex, long-term process.
-To address every aspect of the many interrelated issues, a dedicated team of carefully selected medical specialists participate in the care of each transplant patient throughout the entire process.
+Heart transplantation is a complex, long-term process.
+To address every aspect of the many interrelated issues, a dedicated team of carefully selected medical specialists participate in the care of each heart transplant patient throughout the entire process.

 - Dr. John Morris – Nephrology